SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/screen/sales-type-for-stages.md

 so.date: 06.29.2022
 keywords: sale, type, stage
 so.topic: reference
-so.audience: settings
+so.user: admin
-so.audience.tooltip: Settings and maintenance
+so.user.tooltip: Settings and maintenance
 language: en
 ---

 # Sale - Type, Stages, Quote

-The **Sale** tab in the **Sale** screen in SuperOffice CRM contains the **Sale type** field.
+The **Sale** tab in the Sale screen contains the **Sale type** field.
 This field has a predefined list of options which are set up in the **Lists** screen in Settings and maintenance.

 ## Stages